 running the program.

-There are also string literals like "Hello World!"
+There are also string literals like "Hello World!", the two bool literals true and false,

 and more.